-WordPress can be installed manually in hosting, not easy task but it will help you to customize wordpress database and setting easily.
-I will recommend only pro developers to use manually method to install WordPress.
+WordPress can be installed manually in hosting, not easy task but it will help you to customize WordPress database and setting easily.
+I will recommend only pro developers to use a manual method to install WordPress.

-If you don’t want to take all this efforts then you can directly install wordpress in hosting, for that read How to install wordpress in hosting using cPanel.
+If you don’t want to take all these efforts then you can directly install WordPress in hosting, for that read How to install WordPress in hosting using cPanel.

 Step 1: Download WordPress